-The reason this scheme is so brilliant is because of the intensely focussed marketing efforts behind it.
+The reason this scheme is so brilliant is because of the intensely focused marketing efforts behind it.
 Waitrose isn’t launching a six-month series of attention-grabbing T.V. ads to rub their moral authority in our faces; they’re simply going to be talking about it in their internal publications and in-store information.

-While the efforts are set to grow, this small-scale approach indicates to customers that the company isn’t simply trying to climb onto a short-lived environmental high horse, they actually want to make a difference.
+While the efforts are set to grow, this small-scale approach indicates to customers that the company isn’t simply trying to climb onto a short-lived environmental high horse.
+They actually want to make a difference.

 Waitrose isn’t the only brand attempting to change something.
 Coca-Cola has launched a scheme which aims to see the equivalent of 100% of their packaging recycled by 2030.